sweharris/esp8266-temperature/README.md

 Uses PubSubClient library on top of the ESP8266WiFi one

-Original code by Ray Wang, April 2014
+Original code by Ray Wang, April 2014.
+I asked him about licensing and he replied:

+>> There is no software license on this code, but I certainly appreciate if you can include a link to this post when you publish your code.

+In that spirit I have placed an "unlicense" license on this repo.
+If you re-use this anyway, please include a link to Ray's original post.

 Ported to ESP8266 by Stephen Harris, Dec 2019